 Fees vary among annuities

 Different types of annuities—whether variable or fixed, income or deferred—charge different types of fees (see the chart below).
 Generally, variable annuities charge explicit fees, while fixed annuities tend to embed their costs in the interest rate or income payout amount.
-Indexed annuities take a different approach by limiting returns through factors such as participation rates, spreads and caps.
+Indexed annuities take a different approach by limiting returns through factors such as participation rates, spreads, and caps.

 From a fee perspective, deferred variable annuities can include insurance charges, investment management fees, surrender charges, and rider charges, yet they tend to have a significant degree of variability.
-That makes direct price comparisons more difficult.
+This makes direct price comparisons more difficult.
 Deferred variable annuities may also have many different optional riders or guaranteed features.
 These features may include both death benefits and living benefits, which come at an additional cost.
-If these are of interest to you, it’s in your best interests to find out how each feature works (e.g., whether it applies when you are alive or if you die) and determine its price tag.
+If these are of interest to you, it’s in your best interest to find out how each feature works (e.g., whether it applies when you are alive or if you die) and determine its price tag.
 Then, evaluate whether that rider works for your specific situation when considering a variable annuity.
 It’s also important to review the prospectus thoroughly.

 Fixed deferred annuities pay a guaranteed interest rate for a set period of time.
 This rate reflects reductions for expenses and profits.
 The rate is clearly stated in the contract and is easy to compare with other fixed annuities or similar products.
 Fixed deferred annuities typically have surrender charges.
 Sometimes the interest rate is reset, up or down, during the surrender charge period.
 To take the guesswork out of what your future guaranteed interest rate might be, look for a product that guarantees its interest rate at least as long as the surrender fees are in place.
 Also, consider the quality of the issuing insurance company to help evaluate the best overall value.

 Variable income annuities have three types of fees: insurance charges, underlying investment management fees, and fees for optional features, all of which may affect your initial payout amount.
-When comparing more than one product, make sure to look at the initial payout, explicit fees, and any features associated with these costs.
+When comparing more than one product, make sure you look at the initial payout, explicit fees, and any features associated with these costs.

 Fixed income annuities also have expenses, but they might not be immediately apparent because they are built in to the payout amount offered by the insurance company.
 The good news is that this characteristic makes it easier to compare prices, as you can focus on comparing the payout rate.
 When you compare payout rates, be mindful of the creditworthiness of the insurance company.
 A higher payout rate might sound appealing, but if it’s offered by an insurance company whose financial strength you question, it might not be worth the risk.
 A common way of researching financial strength is by checking out third-party credit ratings issued by agencies like Standard & Poor’s and A.M.
 Best.
 Also, be sure you know which features are included in the payout amount, so you can compare apples to apples.